Norm Eisen

 Norman L. Eisen (born November 11, 1960) is an American attorney, author, and former diplomat.
-He is a senior fellow in governance studies at the Brookings Institution, a CNN legal analyst, and the co-founder and executive chair of the States United Democracy Center.
+He is a senior fellow in governance studies at the Brookings Institution, a CNN legal analyst, and the co-founder of the States United Democracy Center.
 He was co-counsel for the House Judiciary Committee during the first impeachment and trial of President Donald Trump in 2020.
 He served as White House Special Counsel for Ethics and Government Reform, United States Ambassador to the Czech Republic, and board chair of Citizens for Responsibility and Ethics in Washington (CREW).
 He is the author of four books, including The Last Palace: Europe's Turbulent Century in Five Lives and One Legendary House (2018).
 In 2022, he co-authored Overcoming Trumpery: How to Restore Ethics, the Rule of Law, and Democracy.

 Early life and education

-Eisen's parents were immigrants to the United States of Jewish ancestry and he was educated at Hollywood High School in Los Angeles, growing up working in his family's hamburger stand in the city.
-He received his B.A. degree from Brown University in 1985 and his J.D. degree from Harvard Law School in 1991, both with honors.
-While at Harvard, he met future president Barack Obama, then also a first-year law student.
+Eisen's parents immigrated to the United States following World War II.
+His mother was a survivor of the Czechoslovak Holocaust.
+While growing up, he worked at his family’s hamburger stand in Los Angeles.
+He attended Hollywood High School.
+With honors from both, he received his B.A. degree from Brown University in 1985 and his J.D. degree from Harvard Law School in 1991.
+While at Harvard, he met then-future president Barack Obama, who was also a first-year law student, and then-future Supreme Court justice Neil Gorsuch.

 Professional career

+Early career

 From 1985 to 1988, between college and law school, Eisen worked as the assistant director of the Los Angeles office of the Anti-Defamation League.
-He investigated antisemitism and other civil rights violations, promoted Holocaust education and advanced U.S.–Israel relations.
+He investigated antisemitism and other civil rights violations, promoted Holocaust education, and advanced U.S.–Israel relations.

 After graduation from Harvard in 1991, Eisen practiced law in Washington, D.C. for more than 18 years with the Zuckerman Spaeder law firm.
-He was named as one of Washington's top lawyers by Washingtonian magazine.
+He was named as one of Washington's top attorneys by Washingtonian magazine.
 He specialized in investigations of complex financial fraud, including Enron, Refco, the ADM antitrust case, and the subprime financial collapse.

 In 2003, Eisen co-founded Citizens for Responsibility and Ethics in Washington (CREW), a government watchdog organization.
-From 2016 until February 11, 2019, he was chair of the board and co-counsel on litigation matters, including emoluments cases in New York and Maryland federal courts (CREW v.
-Trump and D.C. and Maryland v.
-Trump, respectively).